rbertens/generic_mixing_framework/README.md

 ### Technical configuration of the mixer

 Here comes the fun part.
 Event mixing is challenging, and you can configure the mixer in such a way both efficiency and efficacy are ensured.
-The goal of the event mixer is simple: ** create mixed events that have the same multiplicity distribution as their unmixed counterparts, and ensure that each track of a mixed event is picked from a different unmixed event**.
+The goal of the event mixer is simple: **create mixed events that have the same multiplicity distribution as their unmixed counterparts, and ensure that each track of a mixed event is picked from a different unmixed event**.

 The way the mixer works, is as follows.
-Take the simple example of wanting to mix tracks with a multiplicity between two and three, then it sets N to 3.
+Take the simple example of wanting to mix tracks with a multiplicity between two and three, then it sets N to 3 (the maximum desired multiplicity).
 The mixer will read through the input chain, and fill an NxN matrix with tracks that it finds.
-Let's call these tracks S0T0 through S0TN, where the S0 means unmixed event 0, and TN track number N, so that a matrix filled with its rows filled with two events with a multiplicity of 3 and one event with a multiplicity of 2 could look like
+Let's call these tracks S0T0 through SNTN, where the SN means unmixed event N, and TN track number N from that event.
+A matrix filled with its rows filled with two events with a multiplicity of 3 and one event with a multiplicity of 2 could look like

 | ME0|ME1|ME2|
 |---|---|---|